 'Suva has an extensive knowledge of maths and physics which he uses to provide in-depth explanations of topics so that you fully understand them.
 He has helped me achieve the highest possible grades, as the knowledge I gained from these sessions has given me the edge required to answer the hardest questions in exams.' - A.D. (former A level physics tutee who scored full marks in his A2 physics exams)

 'Suva has really transformed my understanding of physics.
 I now receive A* grades without excessive cramming or stressful breakdowns that can occur as a result of failing to understand a subject despite hours of hard work.
 He ensures that students receive the right balance of exam technique tips and actual understanding of the topic at hand.
-I have found him to be friendly and keen to engage with light banter and chat so that lessons never seem overly demanding.' - S.M. (current IGCSE physics and maths tutee)
+I have found him to be friendly and keen to engage with light banter and chat so that lessons never seem overly demanding.' - S.M. (former IGCSE physics and maths tutee)